kaikcreator/downgularJS/README.md

-# Configure localStorage for downgularJS:
+# Configure file storage for downgularJS:
 By default, downgular sets temporary storage and zero quota (as quota is not required for temp. allocation).

 However, you can easily use **downgularFileToolsProvider** to request persistent memory and change the storage quota.